 Interest paid in the year on loan notes held were paid at 0.5% above LIBOR, which gave a fixed rate between 1.1% - 1.5%.
-From 31 December 2021, LIBOR has discontinued as a benchmark rate for loans due to regulatory changes and the Group has transitioned to SONIA.
+From 31 December 2021, LIBOR discontinued as a benchmark rate for loans due to regulatory changes and the Group transitioned to SONIA.

-During the year, the Group agreed to transition its GBP LIBOR linked loans to compounding SONIA with an additional fixed spread added of 50 bps from 1 January 2022.
+In the previous year, the Group agreed to transition its GBP LIBOR linked loans to compounding SONIA with an additional fixed spread added of 50 bps from 1 January 2022.
 No other terms were amended.
 The Group accounted for the change to SONIA using the practical expedient in FRS 102.11.20C, which allows the Group to change the basis for determining the contractual cash flows prospectively by revising the effective interest rate.

 On 23 September 2022 the loan notes issued by the Company were refinanced in order to give certainty to the Group over its long-term finances.
 At the time of the refinancing a sum of £70,000,000 was outstanding on the loan notes.
-The existing loan notes were all redeemed and new 8 year 364 day loan notes were issued with a fixed 2.93% fixed rate coupon totalling £70m.
-The loan notes are repayable on 22 September 2031.
+The existing loan notes, which were unsecured, were all redeemed and new 8 year 364 day loan notes were issued with a fixed 2.93% fixed rate coupon totalling £70m.
+The loan notes were fully repaid on 23 June 2023.